OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-cenk-interview.md

 **Piers:**
 I hear you, and let me respond.

-A, I'm not "you guys."
+A, I'm not 'you guys.'
 I don't think I fit into any neat fit on this issue at all.

 B, I've actually covered the story, I think, more fairly than most people.
 I've had many pro-Palestinian voices.
 I've given a huge platform for.
 They've been getting enormous audiences from Bassam Yousef to others, and I've done that quite deliberately because I think these voices are important to be heard, including yours.

 I certainly wasn't accusing you, by the way, or your organization of anti-Semitism.

-## III.
-Condemning Hamas
+## (3) Condemning Hamas

 > As Piers starts the subject of Hamas and the barbaric actions that they have done, Cenk agrees with him and states that he is even more made because it is a reason for the bigotry against Muslims.
->

 I just think I have found it, as somebody who's always identified as liberal myself, very dispiriting to see people who call themselves liberals whose instant response, it seemed to me, to one of the worst terror attacks we've ever seen, was to immediately side with the place where these attacks have been launched from.